-The Board requires a thorough and complete investigation to be conducted for each report of violations and complaints which either identify harassment, intimidation, or bullying or describe behaviors that indicate an alleged incident of harassment, intimidation, or bullying.
 The investigation shall be initiated by the Principal or the Principal's designee within one school day of the verbal report of the incident.
 The investigation shall be conducted by the school Anti-Bullying Specialist in coordination with the Principal.
-The Principal may appoint additional personnel who are not school Anti-Bullying Specialists to assist the school Anti-Bullying Specialist in with the investigation.
+The Principal may appoint additional personnel who are not school Anti-Bullying Specialists to assist with the investigation.
+Investigations or complaints concerning adult conduct shall not be investigated by a member of the same bargaining unit as the individual who is the subject of the investigation.
+The Superintendent or designee will appoint a staff member to complete investigations involving allegations against a staff member serving in a supervisory or administrative position.

-The investigation shall be completed and the written findings submitted to the Principal as soon as possible, but not later than ten school days from the date of the written report of the alleged incident of harassment intimidation, or bullying.
-Should information regarding the reported incident and the investigation be received after the end of the ten-day period, the school Anti-Bullying Specialist or the Principal shall amend the original report of the results of the investigation to ensure there is an accurate and current record of the facts and activities concerning the reported incident.
+The investigation shall be completed and the written findings submitted to the Principal as soon as possible, but not later than ten school days from the date of the written report of the incident.
+Should information regarding the reported incident and the investigation be received after the end of the ten-day period, the school Anti-Bullying Specialist shall amend the original report of the results of the investigation to ensure there is an accurate and current record of the facts and activities concerning the reported incident.

 The Principal shall proceed in accordance with the Code of Student Conduct, as appropriate, based on the investigation findings.
 The Principal shall submit the report to the Superintendent within two school days of the completion of the investigation and in accordance with the Administrative Procedures Act (N.J.S.A.
 52:14B-1 et seq.).
-As appropriate to the findings from the investigation, the Superintendent shall ensure the Code of Student Pupil Conduct has been implemented and may decide to provide intervention services, order counseling, establish training programs to reduce harassment, intimidation, or bullying and enhance school climate, impose discipline, or take or recommend other appropriate action, as necessary.
+As appropriate to the findings from the investigation, the Superintendent shall ensure the Code of Student Conduct has been implemented and may decide to provide intervention services, order counseling as a result of the finding of the investigation, establish training programs to reduce harassment, intimidation, or bullying and enhance school climate, impose discipline, or take or recommend other appropriate action, including seeking further information, as necessary.

 The Superintendent shall report the results of each investigation to the Board of Education no later than the date of the regularly scheduled Board of Education meeting following the completion of the investigation.
-The Superintendent's report also shall include information on any consequences imposed under the Code of Student Pupil Conduct, any intervention services provided, counseling ordered training established, or other action taken or recommended by the Superintendent.
+The Superintendent's report shall include information on any consequences imposed under the Code of Student Conduct, any services provided, training established, or other action taken or recommended by the Superintendent.

-Parents of involved student offenders and targets/victims the pupils who are parties to the investigation shall be provided with information about the investigation, in accordance with Federal and State law and regulation.
-The information to be provided to parents or guardians shall include the nature of the investigation, whether the district found evidence of harassment, intimidation, or bullying, and of whether consequences were imposed or services provided to address the incident of harassment, intimidation, or bullying.
+Parents of involved student offenders and targets/victims shall be provided with information about the investigation, in accordance with Federal and State law and regulation.
+The information to be provided to parents shall include the nature of the investigation, whether the district found evidence of harassment, intimidation, or bullying, and whether consequences were imposed or services provided to address the incident of harassment, intimidation, or bullying.
 This information shall be provided in writing within five school days after the results of the investigation are reported to the Board of Education.